 Even as the minister sought to calm public opinion, Boston police announced the arrest of two suspects the night before (December 14) on suspicion of operating a drone in a dangerous manner near the city’s Logan International Airport.
 The third suspect fled the scene and is being sought by police.

-In a letter to Mayorkas on December 15, US Senate Majority Leader Chuck Schumer called on the Department of Homeland Security to immediately deploy drone identification technology across New York and New Jersey to address the threat posed by drones, AFP reported.
-He also urged the Biden administration to act quickly to ensure that federal, state and local authorities can work together more easily to detect drones.
-A "shoot-to-kill" plan should also be in place to respond promptly in the event of a threat to a key facility or crowded place.
+In a letter to Mayorkas on December 15, US Senate Majority Leader Chuck Schumer called on the Department of Homeland Security to immediately deploy drone identification technology across New York and New Jersey to address the threat from drones, AFP reported.
+He also urged the Biden administration to act quickly to ensure it is easier for federal, state and local authorities to work together to detect drones.
+A "shoot-to-kill" plan should also be in place to promptly handle the situation in case key facilities or crowded places are threatened.

 On the same day, New York Governor Kathy Hochul announced that authorities had agreed to deploy a modern drone identification system in the state.
 "I appreciate the support, but we need more.
-Congress must pass legislation that empowers us to deal directly with the drone problem," Ms. Hochul wrote on X (formerly Twitter name).
+Congress must pass legislation that empowers us to directly address the drone issue," Ms. Hochul wrote on X (formerly Twitter name).

-Even Democratic lawmakers have called on the Biden administration to do more to address public concerns.
-Rep. Jim Himes of the House Intelligence Committee disagreed with the Federal Aviation Administration's "we don't know" response about the drone incidents, while Sen. Amy Klobuchar of Texas urged the White House to provide information to explain "what's going on here."
+Even Democrats are calling on the Biden administration to do more to address public concerns.
+Rep. Jim Himes of the House Intelligence Committee disagreed with the Federal Aviation Administration's "we don't know" response about the drone incidents, while Sen. Amy Klobuchar urged the White House to provide information to explain "what's going on here."

 Source: https://thanhnien.vn/my-tran-an-lo-ngai-ve-drone-185241216222431879.htm